ShivamJha298/Turtle-Graphics/README.md

 goto()	--	Move the turtle to position x,y.

-begin_fill()	--	Remember the starting point for a filled polygon. end_fill()	--	Close the polygon and fill with the current fill color dot()	--	Leave the dot at the current position stamp()	--	Leaves an impression of a turtle shape at the current location
+begin_fill()	--	Remember the starting point for a filled polygon.

+end_fill()	--	Close the polygon and fill with the current fill color.

+dot()	--	Leave the dot at the current position.

+stamp()	--	Leaves an impression of a turtle shape at the current location.

-shape()	shapename	Should be ‘arrow’, ‘classic’, ‘turtle’ or ‘circle’
+shape()	shapename	Should be ‘arrow’, ‘classic’, ‘turtle’ or ‘circle’.